-Involvement in one of the 100 campus groups and organizations will help you develop career skills, learn to work with others, put ideas into action, and experience personal growth.
+Involvement in one of nearly 100 campus groups and organizations will help you develop career skills, learn to work with others, put ideas into action, and experience personal growth.

 Visit www.wartburg.edu/orgs/ to view a complete list of student organizations.
 Organizations are divided into academic, broadcasting and publications, campus ministry, honor societies, performing arts, service and interest, and athletics and recreation.

 An involvement fair is held at the beginning of Fall Term, but students are welcome to join at any point during the year.

-The Director of Campus Programming can assist your search for the campus organization that best fits your needs or help you start a new organization.
+The director of campus programming can assist your search for the campus organization that best fits your needs or help you start a new organization.